Corporate Governance and Nominating Committee of the Board of Directors of AT&T Inc.

 - Size and Structure of the Board and Election of Directors.
 Periodically, the Committee will evaluate and make recommendations to the Board of Directors concerning the size and structure of the Board and Committees thereof and the manner of election of Directors.

 - Compensation of Directors.
-Periodically, but not less than every two years, the Committee shall review the compensation of the Directors, including benefits, for their service as Directors and make a recommendation to the Board.
+On an annual basis the Committee shall review the compensation of the Directors, including benefits, for their service as Directors and make a recommendation to the Board.
 The Committee shall also monitor the amount of compensation proposed to be paid to any Director and its effect on Director independence.

 Corporate Governance of the Company